solita/ade-notify-api-reference-adf/README.md

 # Configuration
 ## Integration runtime
-Edit the settings of each **Web activity** to use self-hosted integration runtime mentioned in the prerequisites.
+Edit the settings of each **Web activity** to use the self-hosted integration runtime mentioned in the prerequisites.

 ## Pipeline parameters
 ### add_to_manifest